wolfox9527/docker-steamcmd-server/README.md

 **Configuration:** You'll find the configuration file in the main directory for the container: MoriaServerConfig.ini

-**Save Path:** The path for your game saves is .../returntomoria/Moria/Saved
+**Save Path:** The path for your game saves is: .../returntomoria/Moria/Saved

 **ATTENTION:** First startup can take very long since it downloads the gameserver files and it also installs the runtimes which can take quite some time!